 5. Test material for the concentration area is on both theory and application required courses.
 This generally, but not always, means the following:

 - Human Performance: Test is based on the core physical sciences courses (Advanced Exercise Physiology, Advanced Biomechanics), core psychological sciences courses (Counseling Student Athletes, Team Building, Motivation), and practical integration of both (Multidimensional/Cardiopulmonary Assessment, Psychophysiology/Exercise & Rehab Psychology).
+Generally, this test includes separate questions for psychology and physiololgy/biomechanics, and then an integrative question using concepts learning in either Psychophysiology or Exercise & Rehab Psychology.
 See Dept. Chair for more details.

 Specific content area is unique to each professor, so students are encouraged to discuss topic areas and study guides with their professors.